 As a general rule, private colleges are smaller and public colleges are less expensive.
 A student attending a public college/university in a different state, will have to pay the more expensive out-of-state tuition.
 For example, the tuition for one year at Ohio State university is approximately $6.000 for an Ohio resident, but around $17,000 for an out-of-state resident.

 Financial aid is money that is given or lent to help students pay for their education.
 Financial aid often makes it possible for students to attend colleges they would have otherwise thought to be too expensive.
 Students and parents therefore should never assume that they cannot afford a particular college or university.

 College Affordability Guide offers loans and scholarships, and advice on how to save money while going to college in Utah, can be found at http://www.

 Need to understand Financial Aid terms better?
 Check out this website: https://www.fiscaltiger.com/student-finance-glossary/

 Types of financial aid available to students: There are basically four categories of financial aid.

 - Grants: money that is given to a student as a result of financial need.

-- Scholarships: money that is awarded becuase of exceptional academic achievement, an outstanding talent or skill, and/or financial need.
+- Scholarships: money that is awarded based on academic achievement, an outstanding talent or skill, and/or financial need.

 - College Work-Study: money a student earns by working a campus job 10-15 hours per week.